-"If you spend hours of your day in this wrong posture, you’re head will start to move forward, and your muscles will start to spasm."
+"If you spend hours of your day in the wrong posture, your head will start to move forward, and your muscles will start to spasm."

 - 00:35: Bad Posture